 Whether you're crafting the perfect tweet, optimizing a meta description, or tracking your essay's word count, knowing your character and word counts in real time saves you from frustrating surprises.
-Letter Counter gives you an instant, complete breakdown of your text — no sign-up, no ads, no limits.
+Letter Counter gives you an instant, complete breakdown of your text — no sign-up, no limits.

 Characters with spaces is the number most social platforms and CMS tools use when enforcing limits.
 Characters without spaces removes all whitespace so you can compare content density.
 Words counts any sequence of characters separated by whitespace — hyphenated words like "well-known" count as one word.
 Sentences are detected by period, exclamation mark, or question mark followed by whitespace.
 Paragraphs are blocks of text separated by blank lines.